Quartararo survives dramatic fall to set British MotoGP pace - RFI

 The Hondas of Pol Espargaro and six-time MotoGP world champion Marc Marquez, who crashed at 274km/h, were the next fastest.

-Two favourites were absent from the crucial top 10 places -- world champion Joan Mir on a Suzuki and Johann Zarco of Ducati-Pramac.
+Two favourites were absent from the crucial top 10 places -- Mir and Johann Zarco, currently fourth in the championship, of Ducati-Pramac.

+Cal Crutchlow, drafted in by Yamaha to replace the axed Maverick Vinales, was 16th fastest.

+"It was a day of learning again.
+I hadn't ridden the 2021 bike since the start of April," said the Briton.

 Times